 Alice XR: A Machine For Thinking, 2019

-Computer, software, VR headset, Vive VR world + 3-channel animation
+Computer, software, VR headset, Vive VR world; wallpaper, custom Alice XR augmented-reality app for droid tablet; 3-channel animation plus computer software

-Alice XR: A Machine For Thinking is a physical room installation consisting of projections on three walls with a VR headset accessible in the center of the room.
-The Alice world was conceived of as “a machine for thinking,” a virtual chamber for repose and contemplation.
-It is the third work loosely inspired by Alice in Wonderland, created by media artist Claudia Hart.
-Alice is a computer animation featuring a live performance by the dancer Kristina Isabelle which was digitally captured.
-The avatar’s dance was then staged inside of an artificial fantasy world created by Hart.
-Hart then built a VR experience merging both realities, and asked the cellist Danielle DeGrutolla to improvise music within this mixed reality.
-The music and the realistic motions of the dancer respond directly to the artificial world, merging to create an other-worldly yet visceral work.
+Alice XR: A Machine For Thinking is a physical room installation consisting of projections on three walls covered by augmented-reality wallpaper with a VR headset accessible in the center of the room.
+Hart’s Alice world is conceived of as “a machine for thinking,” an hallucinatory chamber for repose and contemplation.
+It is the third work loosely inspired by Lewis Carroll’s Alice in Wonderland, created by Hart.
+Alice is a computer animation featuring an androgenous avatar dancing a live performance by ballerina Kristina Isabelle.
+Isabelle’s performance was digitally captured, then embedded in a virtual character, and finally staged inside of Hart’s fantastical world.
+Hart has also created a VR experience merging both realities, asking the cellist Danielle DeGrutolla to improvise music within this mixed reality.
+The music and the realistic motions of the dancer respond directly to the artificial world, to come together as an other-worldly yet visceral work intended for large-scale installation.

-This work mixes realities in the truest sense.
-The installation combines different perceptual models in an exhibition space.
+Alice XR mixes realities in the truest sense.
+The installation combines different perceptual models in a single exhibition space.
 The first is the “flat” three-channel high-definition movie projection.
 The second takes place within what has been mathematically and therefore perceptually constructed as a spherical dome: the Vive VR world.
-These two kinds of representational space coexist simultaneously, though each emerges from a different epoch in art history.
-The 3-channel animation uses a version of photographic illusionism coming from the 19th -20th century, the age of the analog camera.
+The third is the flat decorative animations on the wallpaper revealed through the augmented app.
+These three kinds of representational space coexist simultaneously, though each emerges from a different epoch in art history.
+The animations use different versions of photographic illusionism coming from the 19th -20th century, the age of the analog camera.
 The VR dome-like space is post photographic, and is a new kind of post-digital picture-making.
-Alice XR is a halfway space, one that is truly liminal.
-It bridges multiple worlds by uniting two very different representational strategies.
+These multiple illusions transform Alice XR into a halfway space, one that is truly liminal.
+It bridges multiple worlds by uniting very different representational strategies.
 But it is also a world of inverted logic capable of confounding the mind and its perceptions.